top of page

 2. Cut the plate:

-3. Transfer the design to the plastic plate:
+3. Trace the design to the plastic plate:

-- I use the inside of the bottle as it's smoother and easier to manipulate.
+I use the inside of the bottle as it's smoother and you'll get a cleaner print.

-- Using a rag, kitchen roll and cotton buds, wipe off the excess ink.
+Remove the excess ink with the small piece of plastic and scrap it back into the ink pot.
+Then using a rag, kitchen roll and cotton bud, clean off any ink that you don't want on your final print.
 The amount you wipe off will depend on your design.
 You can leave ink in the grooves, leave a thin layer for shaded areas and completely remove for highlights.

 Tips and Tricks